 Opening in October 2014, Baltimore Gracie Jiu-Jitsu is a certified training center of the Gracie Academy in Torrance, California, offering practical self-defense training and authentic Gracie Jiu-Jitsu classes.

 Owner Nick Tissue began training in martial arts as a young child.
 After graduating college, he began teaching karate at his older brother's school in 2008.
-Soon after, he began training judo and jiu-jitsu under Relson Gracie, and opened a school in Towson, MD in 2010.
-After meeting and training with Rener and Ryron Gracie in 2013, he decided he wanted to open a new school in Baltimore.
+Soon after, he began training judo and gracie jiu-jitsu, and opened a school in Towson, MD in 2010.
+After meeting and training with Rener and Ryron Gracie in 2013, he decided he wanted to open a new school in Baltimore specializing in Gracie Combatives and the Gracie University System.
 As a Federal Hill resident for over 6 years, Nick realized there were no martial arts schools in the city, and he wanted to bring his love for jiu-jitsu to his community.
 A year later Baltimore Gracie Jiu-Jitsu came to be.
 In the summer of 2019 Baltimore Gracie Jiu-Jitsu moved to a larger facility in southwest Baltimore.

-Nick wanted to shy away from the traditional competition-style schools and with the mindset that anyone can do jiu-jitsu, Baltimore Gracie Jiu-Jitsu is a very family-friendly school, with classes for kids, adults, women, beginners, and veterans.
+Nick wanted to shy away from the traditional competition-style schools and with the mindset that anyone can do jiu-jitsu, Baltimore Gracie Jiu-Jitsu has become a very family-friendly school, with classes for kids, adults, women, beginners, and veterans.

 Our goal is to provide everyone in our community a safe and friendly environment to learn practical self-defense!